humanbydefinition/code.textmode.art/api/classes/Textmodifier.md

    a?): void;
 ```

-Set the background color for the canvas.
+Set the background color of the layer currently drawing to.

+Used to clear the layer to a specific color at the start of its drawing cycle.

 #### Parameters